dij0s/PETAL/thesis/bachelor_thesis.typ

   image("figs/geocontext_retriever_design.svg", width: 80%),
   caption: "Geocontext retriever, interfaces", )<geocontext_retriever_design>

+Expanding the functionnalities of the geocontext retriever is straightforward: new data sources, APIs or even simulation models can be integrated as additional tools the agent may use.

 Geospatial information is accumulated over the conversation turns, allowing for context-aware planning and consistent, spatially informed decisions.
 It is only reset when switching to a new municipality as it becomes invalid.